 What is the Ankle Brachial Index (ABI) used for?

-The Ankle Brachial Index (ABI) is a simple, non-invasive test used to screen for peripheral arterial disease (PAD), a condition in which the arteries in the legs are narrowed or blocked.
-It can also help assess the severity of the blockage.
+The Ankle Brachial Index (ABI) (also called ABPI) is a simple, non-invasive test used to screen for peripheral arterial disease (PAD), a condition in which the arteries in the legs are narrowed or blocked.
+It can also help assess the severity of reduced blood flow when interpreted in clinical context.

 How is the Ankle Brachial Index (ABI) test performed?

-The ABI test is performed by measuring blood pressure in both arms (brachial pressure) and both ankles (ankle systolic pressure) using a standard blood pressure cuff and a Doppler device.
-The highest pressure recorded at the ankles is divided by the highest pressure recorded at the arms to get the ABI.
+The ABI test is performed by measuring blood pressure in both arms (brachial pressure) and at the ankles (ankle systolic pressure) using a blood pressure cuff and a Doppler device.
+Clinicians commonly use the highest ankle pressure for the leg being assessed divided by the highest brachial pressure (unless a clinician uses a different convention based on your situation).

 What does an ABI value indicate?